mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

 If no arguments other than the command line switches are passed to MaxAdmin it will enter its interactive mode of operation.
 Users will be prompted to enter commands with a **MaxScale>** prompt.
 The commands themselves are documented in the sections later in this document.
 A help system is available that will give some minimal details of the commands available.

 Command history is available on platforms that support the libedit library.
 This allows the use of the up and down arrow keys to recall previous commands that have been executed by MaxAdmin.
-The default edit mode for the history is to emulate the vi commands, the behaviour of libedit may however be customised using the .editrc file.
+The default edit mode for the history is to emulate the vi commands, the behavior of libedit may however be customized using the .editrc file.
 To obtain the history of commands that have been executed use the inbuilt history command.

 In interactive mode it is possible to execute a set of commands stored in an external file by using the source command.
 The command takes the argument of a filename which should contain a set of MaxScale commands, one per line.
 These will be executed in the order they appear in the file.